Nikolai Baden

-Nikolai Baden Frederiksen (born 18 May 2000) is a Danish professional footballer who plays as a forward for Hungarian club Ferencváros, on loan from Vitesse.
+Nikolai Baden Frederiksen (born 18 May 2000) is a Danish professional footballer who plays as a forward for Austrian Bundesliga club WSG Tirol.

 Youth career

 Baden started playing football at Næsby BK, and joined FC Nordsjælland in the summer 2015.
 At the age of 14, Baden was on a trial at Liverpool.
-He played a friendly game for their U16 squad against Wigan Athletic, which they won 2-1.
+He played a friendly game for their U16 squad against Wigan Athletic, which they won 2–1.

 Club career

 FC Nordsjælland

 In the summer 2017, Baden signed a 3-year youth contract with the club and began training with the first team squad.
 He also went on a training camp with the team in the summer 2017 at the Netherlands.

 Baden's first senior experience was on 30 July 2017, where he sat on the bench for the whole game against AaB.
 He got his debut for FC Nordsjælland on 14 October 2017 against Randers FC.
 Baden started on the bench, but replaced Viktor Tranberg in the 84th minute.
-Two minutes later, Baden scored the winning goal at the age of only 17 and FCN won the game 3-2.
+Two minutes later, Baden scored the winning goal at the age of only 17 and FCN won the game 3–2.